 Procedure for new recharges or recharge modifications

 The University Management Committee shall make available a "Recharge Request Form" for use by University schools and departments.
-To request imposition or revision of a recharge, the completed form shall be submitted to the Finance Office.
+To request imposition or revision of a recharge, the completed form shall be submitted to Finance.
 At a minimum, the following information shall be provided:

-- Method for determining the amount of the recharge (include specific calculations)
+- Method for determining the amount of the recharge (include specific calculations); and

 All submitted requests shall be approved and signed by the budget manager responsible for the requesting department.

-The University Management Committee recharge subcommittee shall review and assess each request.
+The University Management Committee recharge subcommittee composed of the Assistant Director of Financial Planning, the University Controller, and the Acting Chief Marketing Officer shall review and assess each request.
 If the request results in a relatively immaterial financial impact and there is unanimous approval amongst the subcommittee members, the recharge subcommittee may decide to administratively approve the proposal.
 Otherwise, the subcommittee will refer the request to the University Management Committee.